karstensuhre/comics/README.md

 This is the GitHub page for the *comics* multiomics web-server.

-*Comics* is a [shiny](https://shiny.rstudio.com) interface to the *The Molecular Human* and provides a visualization of over 34,000 correslations and associations between over 8,700 multiomics traits and disease endpoints.
+*Comics* is a [shiny](https://shiny.rstudio.com) interface to the *The Molecular Human* and provides a visualization of over 34,000 associations between over 8,700 multiomics traits and disease endpoints.

 The underlying networks are derived from 18 technically diverse deep molecular phenotyping (omics-)platforms analyzing urine, blood, and saliva samples from up to 374 participants of the multi-ethnic diabetes case-control study QMDiab.

+The links between the multiomics traits include partial correlations between traits from the same platform (GGMs), mutual best hits for pairwise all-against-all correlations between platforms, genome-wide, epigenome-wide and transcriptome-wide multiomics and disease associations, and associations with QMDiab clinical endpoints.

 Details of the *comics* server and its underlying multiomics networks can be found on the [*comics* homepage](http://www.metabolomix.com/comics/).